ihsotas0/Interfaced/worldbuilding/pickerism.md

 our minds at anytime.

 ## The Transcendentalists' War

+Only evidence is the decrease in death rate and extrapolation of infinitesimal variations in the data.

 Despite the fact that Cascade Theory is correct, the Transcendentalists became a war to maintain the Picker time.
 The Crops of sentient beings they fostered were